Mental help for expats

 So, what to do when you need help: Mark de Haan from Le Coq Coaching explains: ‘Facing new challenges, without the support of the social structure can lead to anxiety issues, which on its turn, lead to isolation or alcohol abuse to overcome the anxiety.
 We often see Expats drinking more when abroad then at home.
 During the pandemic, there was even an increase in substance abuse, among Expat adult and teenagers.’
 When facing these problems, the above-mentioned maze is not helping.
 Le Coq Coaching offers a fast and easy solution to these problems.

 At Le Coq Coaching, help is offered in three languages: Dutch, English, and French.
-So, people can talk in their native language, which is much easier to express feelings.
+So, you can talk in your own native language, which makes it easier to express yourself.
 Other advantages are:

 - No Healthcare insurance is needed

-- Your Privacy is Protected, No registration needed
+- Your Privacy is Protected, No registration needed, completely anonymous

 - No referral needed from your General Practioner